Infographic: What Is Career & Technical Education?

 This is important because it shows students that they don’t need to go through a decade of post-secondary education to help others.

 Health science students can start saving and improving lives of patients the day after they earn their appropriate certifications.

 It’s been used in a variety of areas andfor a variety of purposesthroughout the United States.
 Mainly, it supports CTE teachers who don’t have formal training in education, but they’re experts in their fields.

 HealthCenter21 has course templates, lesson plans, teaching modules, and other helpful resources that simplify the teaching process.

-That means CTE teachers can help their students without spending hours of their free time creating a custom syllabus.
+That means teachers can help their students without spending hours of their free time pouring over CTE health science textbooks to create a custom syllabus.